preston-gw/dependent-peptides/README.md

 ## Getting started
 Scripts I and V are the simplest scripts, and would be good ones to start with.
 Both scripts require two input files: (1) a FASTA file containing a single protein sequence; and (2) an allPeptides.txt file.
 Scripts II-IV require additional allPeptides.txt files, which they use to perform enrichment operations.

 Usage notes can be found within each script's header.
 More detailed information can be found in our article and its supplementary files (especially file S1 Text).
-Updates, including issues that have come to light since publication, will be made available here soon (for now, please check the article's [comments section](https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0235263)).
+* Users can check the [news](NEWS.md) file for updates regarding issues, changes and new findings.

 Example data for getting started are available via PRIDE project [PXD013040](https://www.ebi.ac.uk/pride/archive/projects/PXD013040).